-For UCU members from adult education, considerable variation was found in levels of work-life integration (see figure below).
-For 23% of respondents, 'work' and 'home' were mainly segmented (scoring 1 to 3 on a 9 point scale).
-A high proportion, however, had a high degree of integration between their work and home lives (with 52% scoring 6 or above).
+For UCU members from higher education, considerable variation was found in current levels of work-life integration (see figure below).
+For 18% of the sample, 'work' and 'home' were mainly segmented (scoring 1 to 3 on a 9 point scale).
+A high proportion of participants, however, reported a high degree of integration between their work and home lives (with 64% scoring 6 or above).